Hamline University School of Law: Employment

 According to Hamline's official employment disclosures required by the ABA, 44.8% of the Class of 2013 obtained full-time, long-term employment requiring a J.D. nine months after graduation.
 Hamline's Law School Transparency under-employment score was 20.5%, indicating the percentage of the Class of 2013 who are unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

 Cost

 Tuition at Hamline for the 2014–2015 academic year was $37,204.
 The estimated cost of living off-campus for a Hamline law student was $19,883.
 Assuming no tuition increases, a typical three-year course of study costs $171,261, or $57,087 per year.

 Rankings

 For its 2014 rankings, U.S. News & World Report's "Best Law Schools" placed Hamline's overall law school program in a six-way tie at #126 among the 144 law schools it ranked.
-The 2014 rankings place the Alternative Dispute Resolution (ADR) program fourth among 14 schools, and Hamline's Health Law Institute was ranked 16th of 18 ranked schools."U.S. News & World Report Best Grad Schools, Law 2014, Healthcare Law".
-Box at bottom of page: "See all 18 Ranked Schools".
-Accessed April 23, 2013.
+The 2014 rankings place the Alternative Dispute Resolution (ADR) program fourth among 14 schools, and Hamline's Health Law Institute was ranked 16th of 18 ranked schools.
 Both institutes continue at Mitchell Hamline School of Law.
 The four-year average of first-time bar passage rate for Hamline students was about 91%.